 Solar water heating uses the sun's energy to provide hot water for your home.
 System components for cold climates typically include a solar collector, a heat exchanger, and an insulated storage tank.
 The sun is used to warm a heat transfer fluid (such as a propylene glycol), which passes through the heat exchanger to transfer the sun's heat to your domestic hot water.
 Types of solar collectors include evacuated tube collectors (pictured here) and flat-plate collectors.
 For more information about solar water heating technologies, see the US Department of Energy's solar water heating information.

-Residential solar water heating systems often cost less than $10,000, and reduce your water heating bills by 50-80%.
+Residential solar water heating systems often cost less than $10,000, and can reduce your water heating bills by 50-80%.

 What incentives and tax credits are available?